liang-bo96/LiveNeuron/docs/index.rst

-Welcome to LiveNeuron's documentation!
+Welcome to LiveNeuro's documentation!
 ======================================

-**LiveNeuron** is an interactive 2D brain visualization library using Plotly and Dash, designed for real-time exploration of neural activity data.
+**LiveNeuro** is an interactive 2D brain visualization library using Plotly and Dash, designed for real-time exploration of neural activity data.

 .. image:: liveNeuron.png
-   :alt: LiveNeuron visualization overview
+   :alt: LiveNeuro visualization overview
    :align: center
    :width: 720px